PabloGallazzi/java-spring/README.md

 ## Does this app deploy itself ?

 Yes it does, it auto deploys every time a push is made to master branch.
-If the tests run to completion, travis sends a request to deploy the app.
+If the tests run to completion and the push was not issued by a pull request, travis sends a request to deploy the app.
 You can avoid a deploy by adding [SKIP DEPLOY] anywhere in your commit message.

 ## How do I run the tests with coverage ?